what is igaming

 The foundations of the global iGaming industry can be traced back to the early 90s, when the internet became available for commercial purposes.
 During the initial years of the world wide web, security and privacy were non-existent.
 Hence, there were no provisions for online payments.

 With the technological advancements of the late 90s came the first online iGaming websites.
 The first online iGaming website, Planet Poker, launched in 1998 amidst much fanfare, followed by ParadisePoker in 1999.
-The early 2000s were the golden years of the online gambling market, with the number of players doubling every year between 2003 and 2006.
+The early 2000s were the golden years of the online gambling market, with the number of players doubling every year between 2003 and 2006 in addition to estimated revenues increasing from $365 million to approximately $2.4 billion between the said years.

 The next huge step was the arrival of smartphones in the early 2010s.
 As consumers quickly lined up to get their hands on a smartphone, iGaming companies saw the opportunity to offer games on the go.
-Every iGaming brand today has a mobile app that players can access remotely.
-And the industry is constantly evolving as we speak.
+Every reputable iGaming brand today has a mobile-compatible casino website and/or mobile app that players can access remotely.

 Types of iGaming